keithn/dotnetviteguide/README.md

 In my case `vue -> vue-ts`.

-change into the directory, and type `yarn` to install dependencies (or let your dev tools do it if they know how)
+change into the directory, and type `yarn` to install dependencies or `npm install` if you use npm (or let your dev tools do it if they know how)

 You can treat this project like a normal Vue 3 / Vite project and set it up however you like.
 We will have to configure some options for Vite which we will discuss a little later in the guide.